roman-milk/roman-milk.github.io/good-girl-vs-slut.md

  "Oh, no!"
 The blonde's hand went to her mouth as she stared down at her phone.
 "Trish, it's almost six!
 I have to meet Jon for dinner in half an hour!"
 Mandy quickly scampered to her feet, smoothing out her blouse, wiping the drying drool off her chin.
 Then she hurried out of the room, heading for Trisha's car.

  Trisha quickly slipped her own bra and tank top back over her chest, struggling for a moment to fit her ample tits into the cups, and to rearrange the plunging neckline so that they didn't poke out for everyone to see.
 Then she followed Mandy out the door, her heels clicking on the floor.
-Report_Story #4